AlphaGenes/tinyhouse/README.md

 **setup.py** This is a python file that contains instructions for how to compile the python program.
 For an example, see the `setup.py` in `AlphaCall`.
 There may be a broader explanation for how `setup.py` files work in the future.

 **src** This folder contains all of the python source code for the project.
 A version of `tinyhouse` is likely also included here.
 In this folder there should be a sub-folder with the name of the package, e.g. `alphacall`.
 The main scripts should be included in this sub-folder.
 Due to the way python handles relative imports, there may be some scripts in `src` to enable running the code directly, without having to first install the program.
-These are there to help with debugging and testing functionality.
+These are there to help with debugging and testing functionality without having to build and re-install first.

-**tests** This folder should contain a set of tests to test the functionality of the program, including datasets required to run those tests (and potentially scripts to generate the data).
+**tests** This folder should contain scripts to test the functionality of the program.
+This may also include  datasets required to run those tests (and potentially scripts to generate the data).
 The tests should be run-able with `./runTests.sh`, and should output success or failure.
-In the future there may be a more general way of running an entire suite of tests.
+In the future there may be a more general way of running tests across multiple programs.

 **example:** This folder should contain a simple example of the program.
 The example should run by calling `./runScript.sh`.